 How Can The Button Law Firm Help With Your Daycare Injury or Abuse?

 Contact the Button Law Firm for more information about daycare negligence or abuse.
-We are here to answer all the questions you have or even if you just need someone to talk to please call us at 214-888-2216 or fill out our Contact Us form located at the bottom of the page.
+We are here to answer all the questions you have or even if you just need someone to talk to please call us at 214-699-4409 or fill out our Contact Us form located at the bottom of the page.
 We understand how difficult this time can be.
 If you don't feel like speaking to an attorney just yet, check out our free information.
 We have FREE daycare guides for parents.
-One of them being A Five Step Guide For Parents Dealing With A Daycare Injury.
+One of them being A Five-Step Guide For Parents Dealing With A Daycare Injury.
 We hope this information is helpful for you and your family.
-We understand how difficult this time can be and we want to make sure that all parents are aware of their rights and take the proper steps to hold the daycare responsible of your child's injury, abuse or neglect.
+We understand how difficult this time can be and we want to make sure that all parents are aware of their rights and take the proper steps to hold the daycare responsible for your child's injury, abuse, or neglect.

 We have a video library available to you on YouTube that goes into more details of what to do in this situation.